 - The Foster Parent Adoption Referral notice;

-- Copy of the PCP foster parent adoption packet (which includes the information as listed in Practice Guidance below); and
+- A copy of the PCP foster parent adoption packet; and

-- Copy of the presentation summary packet if not already submitted.
+- A copy of the presentation summary packet if not already submitted.

 - Notifies the PCP agency when foster care payments to the PCP agency are to be discontinued.
 3

-The R&C worker (or designated adoption staff) and PCP worker:
+The R&C worker (or designated adoption staff) and the PCP worker:

 - Meet quarterly to discuss matters related to the child’s permanency goal of adoption.
 These may also be in the form of periodic reviews;

-- Meet with the PCP foster family within ten (10) working days of the TPR judgment and give them a copy of the child’s presentation summary packet; and
+- Meet with the PCP foster family within ten (10) working days of the TPR judgment and give the foster family a copy of the child’s presentation summary packet; and

 - Develop a plan for post-placement and post-adoptive needs and services to the family.

-- Returns a copy of the signed adoption assistance requests and adoption assistance agreements to the PCP worker once the adoption assistance agreements are approved.
+- Returns a copy of the signed Adoption Assistance Request and DPP-1258 Adoption Assistance Agreement to the PCP worker once the DPP-1258 is approved.

-- Provides a copy of the original home study and family's training record to the SSW for the child when a PCP foster family is interested in adopting a DCBS child placed in their home; 4
+- Provides a copy of the original home study and family's training record to the child's SSW when a PCP foster family is interested in adopting a Department for Community Based Services (DCBS) child placed in their home; 4

 - Asks the PCP foster parent to sign the DPP-198 Foster Parent Statement of Intent to Adopt and return the form to the PCP worker at the conclusion of the meeting or within five (5) working days of the meeting, if adoption by the foster family is a suitable plan;